pwnyboi/ytboi/README.md

-# ytboi is a youtube video downloader project
+ytboi is a yt project which uses modules to manipulate video files